docs-newton/newton-api-docs/docs/authentication/Authentication.md

 String currentTime = Long.toString(System.currentTimeMillis() / 1000L);

 /*
-  If you have a body, you would use this instead of empty string below (replace BODY with actual request body):
+  If the request has a body, you would use this instead of empty string below (replace BODY with actual request body):

   MessageDigest digest = MessageDigest.getInstance("SHA-256");
   byte[] encodedHash = digest.digest("BODY".getBytes(StandardCharsets.UTF_8));